 Services include separately priced extended limited warranties on parts and labor, and technical support.
 Revenue is recognized for service contracts as earned, which is generally on a straight-line basis over the term of the contract.
 The Company does warranty its products from manufacturing defects on a limited basis for a period of one year after purchase, but also sells separately priced extended warranties for periods of up to four years after the expiration of the standard one year warranty.
 After the one year standard warranty expires and during the term of the extended warranty, if the device fails to operate properly from defects in materials and workmanship, the Company will fix or replace the defective product.
-Deferred revenue for separately priced extended warranties totaled \$164,630 as of December 31, 2011.
-The Company's accrual for the one-year manufacturer's warranty totaled \$40,000 as of December 31, 2011.
+Deferred revenue for separately priced extended warranties totaled \$308,244 and \$164,630 as of December 31, 2012 and 2011, respectively.
+The Company's accrual for the one-year manufacturer's warranty liability totaled \$40,000 as of December 31, 2012 and 2011.